Geovation/catalyst-ngd-wrappers-python/README.md

 - All the Catalyst APIs extend the core functionality of GET request for items using the OS NGD API - Features
     - The endpoint for this API is https://api.os.uk/features/ngd/ofa/v1/collections/{collectionId}/items
     - Documentation for the API can be found on the [OS Data Hub](https://osdatahub.os.uk/docs/ofa/overview) and on the [Gitbook docs for the National Geographic Database (NGD)](https://docs.os.uk/osngd/accessing-os-ngd/access-the-os-ngd-api/os-ngd-api-features/technical-specification)
-    - As per the NGD API, the collectionId must be supplied

 ## Request Specifications
 - *Path Parameters*: